-Reachout Women’s Center provides limited obstetrical ultrasounds.
-Our medical staff will measure the baby's heartbeat, determine the estimated gestational age and provide proof of pregnancy during these appointments.
-Clients will also receive a photo printed of their baby.
-All ultrasounds are done under the direction and supervision of a licensed physician.

-The following requirements must be met to have an ultrasound performed at

-Second pass | Reachout Women’s Center provides limited obstetrical ultrasounds.
-Our medical staff will measure the baby's heartbeat, determine the estimated gestational age and provide proof of pregnancy during these appointments.
+Reachout Women’s Center offers limited obstetrical ultrasounds.
+Our medical staff will measure the baby’s heartbeat, determine the estimated gestational age and provide proof of pregnancy during these appointments.
 Clients will also receive a photo printed of their baby.
 All ultrasounds are done under the direction and supervision of a licensed physician.

 The following requirements must be met to have an ultrasound performed at